“It’s not what you look at that matters, it’s what you see.”

 There’s always room for improvement.

-One of the great things about being involved in this hobby is the wealth of freely available information on how to improve your skills as a photographer.
-Since I learned so much from these types of sources, I’ve been blessed to have opportunities to give back some of the knowledge I’ve picked up along the way by leading community photography groups and teaching photography classes.
+One of the great things about this hobby is the wealth of freely available information to improve your skills as a photographer.
+Since I learned so much from these types of sources, I’ve been blessed with opportunities to give back some of the knowledge I’ve picked up along the way by leading community photography groups and teaching photography classes.

 What did I see before I saw the light?